AGMAndirko/CLAP/observations.md

 A Hallmark gene set enrichment set showed no significance in any of the curated pathway categories.

 # BAZ1B
-Following [our work in collaboration with Giuseppe Testa's lab](https://advances.sciencemag.org/content/5/12/eaaw7908), regarding the role of BAZ1B in human evolution, we focused on this gene and its targets especifically.
+Following [our work in collaboration with Giuseppe Testa's lab](https://advances.sciencemag.org/content/5/12/eaaw7908), regarding the role of BAZ1B in human evolution, we focused on this gene and its targets specifically.
 The goal was to determine if mutations in BAZ1B in human evolution are significantly followed by variant changes in its direct genetic targets.

 ## Methods
-The lists of genes were provided by the Giuseppe Testa lab.
+The short lists are found in our Science Advances paper; longer lists of genes were provided by Alessandro.

 ## Results
-Plotting shows a contrast in BAZ1B targets between targets  inversely correlated and directely correlated with BAZ1B expression (but see stats section below)
+Plotting shows a contrast in BAZ1B targets between targets inversely correlated and directely correlated with BAZ1B expression (should be expressed statistically).
+INV targets reach way back in time and may be associated with changes found in Homo antecessor.
+DIR targets are especially salient following BAZ1B changes around 300-500k (the period where lots of 'prosociality' variants accumulate).
+Genes discussed by Gokhman et al in their NatComm study of the face are of very recent vintage.

 ## Stats
 Anova tests to understand whether there's significant variation among lists or categories (dir/inv) didn't give a significant p-value (p ~ 0.08).
 This means these BAZ1B affecting variants don't have significantly different age values compared to other variants within different lists or groups (inv vs dir).

 ---

-**NOTE:**

-@Cedric: Here are things I haven't mentioned but you might want to include.
-Otherwise just erase.

-**BAZ1B**
-Plotting shows a contrast inverse vs DIR  but mostly for most robust targets -- useful to bring up H. antcessor, but also Gokhman
-Domestication vs Globularization timing vindicated; Tom vindicated
+##Schlebusch
+Variants in genes associated with the deepest population split in Africa are indeed assigned an old age in our tool.
+**[missing plot]** (Juan provide

 **Technical details**
-- Mention of 4th genome?
-- Not sure what to do with chromosome data (ask Martin?)
+- Not sure what to do with chromosome data **missing link to plot**